tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 `git checkout <tag name>` view the versions of files a tag is pointing to

+Tags are used to track milestones of the project.
+They mark a certain point in the history of the repository so you can easily reference them later.

+A tag is simply a name that you can use to mark some specific point in the repository’s history.
+Tags help you keep track of the history of your repository by assigning an easy-to-remember name to a certain revision.

 ## Git Aliases

 Here are some example: